 Nutrition: How to maintain your weight during cancer treatment

 “Throughout treatment, many symptoms interfere with a person’s ability to eat adequately,” Taylor said.
 “An individual’s need for calories and protein also increases.
 This can lead to malnutrition, which has been associated with decreased tolerance to cancer therapy, greater treatment toxicities and increased mortality.”
-If you’re struggling with your appetite or have experienced weight loss, here are some strategies to consider for living well with cancer:
+If you’re struggling with your appetite or have experienced weight loss, here are some strategies to consider for living with cancer:

 - Think small.
 When your appetite is low, it’s wise to consider how you can get the most nutrition bang for your buck.
 Taylor recommends trying a supplement like Boost or Ensure Plus.
 Also, consider five smaller meals rather than three large meals.